-As at December 31, 2020, a \$2.5 million (2019: \$7.7 million) in additions to construction in progress was accrued in accounts payable and accrued liabilities.
-These are investing transactions that did not require the use of the Company's cash or cash equivalents.
+As at December 31, 2021, a \$3.3 million (2020: \$2.5 million) in additions to construction in progress was accrued in accounts payable and accrued liabilities.
+These are operating and investing transactions that did not require the use of the Company's cash.